Indian National Kennel Club: Registration

-Pedigree papers (certificates) are issued by the Indian National Kennel Club and are continuously appended as the dog keeps winning championships or changes owners.
-Pedigree papers are important as they provides lineage and keeps peddling of pedigreed dogs at bay.
+Pedigree papers issued by the Indian National Kennel Club are continuously updated as registered dogs earn titles or change ownership.
+These documents help maintain lineage integrity and reduce the circulation of peddling pedigrees of pedigreed dogs at bay.

-The most common registered breeds with the Indian National Kennel Club are: Labrador retrievers, golden retrievers, German shepherd dogs, dachshunds, Doberman pinschers and pugs.
-Along with the common breeds, Indian National Kennel Club also registers Indian pure breeds like the Mudhol hound.
+The most common registered breeds with the Indian National Kennel Club are: Labrador Retrievers, Golden Retrievers, German Shepherds, dachshunds, Doberman Pinschers and pugs.
+Along with the common breeds, Indian National Kennel Club also registers Indian pure breeds like the Mudhol Hound.

 Dog shows

 Speciality and general dog shows are conducted by the Indian National Kennel Club all over the country.
 These shows are generally held from October to May every year.
 The shows follow procedures and guidelines set by the Indian National Kennel Club.

 Dogs are issued challenge certificates and championship certificates.
 Dogs are awarded points (depending on their breed and temperament) in every dog show and at the end of the year, the dog receiving the most show points receives the Dog of the Year award.

 The other awards include Best in Class, Best of Breed, Best in Group, Best in Show.

 The Indian National Kennel Club organizes an event in the Prakruti festival in Bhavan's College, Andheri, Mumbai every year on animal petting and dog shows.